-Westminster Theological Seminary has established an agreement with the Christian Counseling and Educational Foundation (CCEF) for the initial counseling of any student or employee who needs help to overcome drug/alcohol abuse/addiction.
-The Seminary will pay the cost of the initial visit and the student or employee will be responsible for subsequent visits.
+Westminster Theological Seminary will pay the cost of an initial counseling session at CCEF for any student or employee who needs help to overcome drug/alcohol abuse/addiction.
 CCEF may refer the student or employee to another provider of services for inpatient or outpatient treatment.
 Most services are provided by social workers, psychologists or psychiatrists at private offices, and clinics or hospitals.
 Services generally fall into one or more of the following categories: (1) counseling/therapy; (2) detoxification/treatment; and (3) rehabilitation/re-entry.
 Some of these services may be at least partially covered by one’s health insurance.

 Biennially, the Student Development Office will review the drug and alcohol policy and seminary prevention of drug and alcohol abuse.
 As part of the review, it will do the following:

-- Determine the effectiveness of the drug and alcohol policy and seminary prevention of abuse and implement needed changes
+- Review the effectiveness of the drug and alcohol policy and seminary prevention of abuse and implement needed changes

-- Determine the number of drug- and alcohol-related violations and fatalities that occur on the seminary campus, at the seminary bookstore, and as part of seminary activities and are reported to seminary officials
+- Review the number of drug- and alcohol-related violations and fatalities that occur on the seminary campus, at the seminary bookstore, and as part of seminary activities and are reported to seminary officials

-- Determine the number and type of sanctions imposed
+- Review the number and type of sanctions imposed

 - Ensure sanctions are consistently enforced.